Joel-Barratt/Eukaryotpying-Python/README.md

 ```bash
 bash run_BayHeur.sh
 ```
 > This will analyze the haplotype data sheet (HDS) within the haplotype_sheets directory and produce four pairwise genetic distance matrices that can be used for downstream analysis.
+> TIP: Open the "run_BayHeur.sh" script and take a look at the comments in the script.
+This will provide information on how to modify certain flags to fine-tune the minimum data availability requirements.